Freedom. We want it in our personal lives, and we want it in our digital lives – especially when it comes to our data.

 Finding the balance of freedom in global data sharing is essential, and it’s one of the most important and pressing issues in cybersecurity today.

 Data privacy has been a concern for individuals for many years, specifically around companies’ abilities to sell, buy, and leverage data of individuals for profit.
 Within the United States and beyond, citizens are concerned about exposure of personal data to governments, both foreign and domestic.

 Many countries around the world have strong privacy frameworks to safeguard citizens’ data, but the U.S. is not one of them.
-In fact, Virtru’s CEO, John Ackerly, wrote last fall about his work on a proposed Federal Privacy Bill in 2001 that, in the wake of 9/11, was mothballed.
+In fact, Virtru’s CEO, John Ackerly, wrote in 2021 about his work on a proposed Federal Privacy Bill in 2001 that, in the wake of 9/11, was mothballed.

 Ever since then, congress has been attempting to pass a national privacy law.
 The most recent time was 2019, when bipartisan House Energy and Commerce staff shared a privacy draft bill, and leaders of the Senate Commerce Committee introduced separate measures along partisan lines.
 But alas, the proposed privacy law, like others before it, failed to advance out of committee.
 But there is still hope.
 Just last month congress put forth yet another proposed piece of privacy legislation.
 Over the years, as congress has struggled to pass a federal privacy law, it’s become cheaper and easier to gather and manage vast volumes of data, driving the need for privacy to new heights.